jechecue/first-one/index.md

 ## Projects
 ### <a href="./fixing-wifi-repeater/index.html">Fixing a cheap Wi-Fi repeater</a>
 In this project you can see how to fix a popular cheap Wi-Fi repeater that tends to fail owing to its power supply module.
 Repair procedure, components used and references of all the elements are given.
-This is the material suitable for a Repair Cafe that allows avoiding the generation of electronic garbage.
+This is material suitable for a Repair Cafe that allows avoiding the generation of electronic garbage.